Framing (construction): Braced frame

 Although lumber was plentiful in 19th-century America, skilled labor was not.
 The advent of cheap machine-made nails, along with water-powered sawmills in the early 19th century made balloon framing highly attractive, because it did not require highly skilled carpenters, as did the dovetail joints, mortises and tenons required by post-and-beam construction.
 For the first time, any farmer could build his own buildings without a time-consuming learning curve.

 It has been said that balloon framing populated the western United States and the western provinces of Canada.
 Without it, western boomtowns certainly could not have blossomed overnight.
 It is also likely that, by radically reducing construction costs, balloon framing improved the shelter options of poorer North Americans.
-However, balloon framing did require very long studs and as tall trees were exhausted in the 1920s, platform framing became prevalent.
+However, balloon framing did require very long studs, and as tall trees were exhausted in the 1920s, platform framing became prevalent.

+Balloon framing presents challenges in firefighting, since many older balloon-framed buildings lack firestops or fire blocking in the open framing cavities, and a fire can spread vertically in a short time.
+Since the floor framing and wall framing cavities interconnect, fire can rapidly spread throughout the structure.
+Many balloon-framed buildings predate the introduction of building codes that mandate fire blocking, and a fire can spread from basement to attic in minutes.

 The main difference between platform and balloon framing is at the floor lines.
 The balloon wall studs extend from the sill of the first story all the way to the top plate or end rafter of the second story.
 The platform-framed wall, on the other hand, is independent for each floor.